Thursday, 7 May 2015

 Raising a child is expensive, but if you have a child with special needs, the costs can be astronomical.

-In fact, a 2014 study in the Journal of the American Medical Association Pediatrics found it costs approximately $1.4 million to raise an autistic child in the United States, compared to about $245,000 for a typical child.
+In fact, a study in the Journal of the American Medical Association Pediatrics found it costs approximately $1.4 million to raise an autistic child in the United States.
+In comparison, it costs about $233,610 to raise a typical child through age 17, according to a federal report.

 In addition, you may be facing the prospect of financially supporting your child for his entire life.
 Unfortunately, this is likely if you have a child who may never be employed or doesn't have the skills to live independently.
 But as daunting as this may sound, there are basic steps you can take to plan for your child's long-term needs.